theophile/SuperSlicer_to_Orca_scripts/README.md

 ## Introduction

-Like many SuperSlicer users, I've been considering a switch to OrcaSlicer but have been putting it off because I don't want to have to recreate all my filament profiles.
-So instead of spending days re-entering filament data, I spent days creating this script to do it for me.
+When I learned about OrcaSlicer I wanted to check it out but put it off because I didn't want to have to recreate all my profiles.
+So developed this script to do it for me.

 ## Features

-- Converts SuperSlicer filament INI files to OrcaSlicer JSON
+- Converts PrusaSlicer and SuperSlicer filament and print INI files to OrcaSlicer JSON
-- May convert PrusaSlicer filament profiles as well (untested)
 - Supports wildcard input patterns to batch process multiple files at once
+- Autodetects whether the input file is a filament profile or a print profile
 - Won't clobber existing output files by default

 ## Limitations

+- Currently, .json files created by this script probably will **not** import using OrcaSlicer's `Import-->Import Configs...` function.
+Instead, you should put the converted .json files directly into OrcaSlicer's config folder and then reload OrcaSlicer.
+E.g., in Windows, the default location for filament profiles is `C:\Users\%USERNAME%\AppData\Roaming\OrcaSlicer\user\default\filament\`.
+- If the source profile contains custom gcode, this script will carry it over verbatim and will **not** attempt to rewrite it to comply with OrcaSlicer's conventions for "placeholders" and the like.
+Depending on your custom gcode, slicing may fail unless you manually update these fields to use OrcaSlicer placeholders and conventions.
-- The script will carry over the `inherits` parameter from SuperSlicer if it exists, but I have not been able to test this because none of my SuperSlicer filament profiles "inherit" from other profiles.
+- The script will carry over the `inherits` parameter if it exists in the source profile, but I have not been able to test this because none of my profiles "inherit" from other profiles.
 If your profiles rely on inheritance, the behavior in OrcaSlicer might be unpredictable.
-- SuperSlicer has a lot of filament-related options that aren't supported (yet) in OrcaSlicer, so these are ignored.
+- SuperSlicer and PrusaSlicer have a lot of settings that aren't supported (yet) in OrcaSlicer, so these are ignored.
-- OrcaSlicer has some filament-related options that don't have direct counterparts in SuperSlicer (e.g. vitrification temperature, recommended nozzle temp range, bed-type-specific print temps, etc.).
-Where possible, this script will try to come up with reasonable values based on the SuperSlicer configuration, but will otherwise ignore those parameters so OrcaSlicer will use its defaults.
+- OrcaSlicer has some settings that don't have direct counterparts in PrusaSlicer and SuperSlicer.
+Where possible, this script will try to come up with reasonable values based on the parameters in the input file, but will otherwise ignore those parameters so OrcaSlicer will use its defaults.
-- OrcaSlicer does not allow `filament_max_volumetric_speed` to be zero like SuperSlicer does.
-So if the input profile has this parameter set to zero, the script will use a reasonable default value instead.
+- OrcaSlicer does not allow `filament_max_volumetric_speed` to be zero like PrusaSlicer and SuperSlicer do.
+So when importing a filament profile that has this parameter set to zero, the script will use a reasonable default value instead.
-- OrcaSlicer won't accept a filament .json file unless it contains a `version` key.
+- OrcaSlicer won't accept a .json file unless it contains a `version` key.
 At the moment, this script hardcodes a value of "1.6.0.0" for this key.
 I don't know if this is relevant for general usage.

 ## Requirements